About

 Students from across the university attend, as do faculty, staff, and members of the Madison community.
 Participants are strongly encouraged to invite their friends, mentors, and families.

-The Undergraduate Symposium is sponsored by Brittingham Trust, the Office of the Provost and the Division for Teaching and Learning through the stewardship of the General Library System, the Undergraduate Research Scholars Program, WISCIENCE, the McNair Scholars Program, the Mercile J. Lee Scholars Program, Undergraduate Academic Awards, the Morgridge Center for Public Service, and the Writing Center.
+The Undergraduate Symposium is made possible by the support of our sponsors and partners: the Brittingham Wisconsin Trust, the Office of the Provost and the Division for Teaching and Learning, the UW-Madison Libraries, DesignLab, the Writing Center, WISCIENCE, the McNair Scholars Program, the Mercile J. Lee Scholars Program, the Morgridge Center for Public Service, the Office of Undergraduate Academic Awards, and the Undergraduate Research Scholars Program.

 Browse our rich history of undergraduate research